 As power systems increasingly become dependent on solar and wind, climate change adds further vulnerability risks.
 Innovations in smart grids, communications, and technologies provide new opportunities to address the variability of renewables.
 These innovations also enable dispatchable demand response and distributed generation to extend to the mass market.
 How can well-functioning electricity markets—both domestic and regional—provide efficient price signals to guide dispatch and to inform the right types of investments?
 Answers to these questions can be complex and differ from country to country, and that is why we are inviting you to a training session where you will hear a variety of first-hand experiences from India, Turkey, and the United States.

-The training will feature discussions and presentations by well-known practitioners – Dr. Frank Wolak, a former chair of the Market Surveillance Committee of the California Independent System Operator (CAISO), Mr. Baris Sanli, Advisor, Ministry of Energy and Natural Resources (Turkey), and Dr. Sushanta Chatterjee, Chief of Regulatory Affairs at the Central Electricity Regulatory Commission (CERC, India), among others.
+The training featured discussions and presentations by well-known practitioners – Dr. Frank Wolak, a former chair of the Market Surveillance Committee of the California Independent System Operator (CAISO), Mr. Baris Sanli, Advisor, Ministry of Energy and Natural Resources (Turkey), and Dr. Sushanta Chatterjee, Chief of Regulatory Affairs at the Central Electricity Regulatory Commission (CERC, India), among others.

 DAY 1 | Monday, September 13